Safety During an Incident

 - Practice how to get out of your home safely.
-Identify which doors, windows, elevator or stairs would be best.
+Identify which doors, windows, elevators,s or stairs would be best.

 - Identify one or more neighbors you can tell about the violence and ask that they call the police if they hear a disturbance coming from your home.

 - If the situation is very dangerous, use your own instincts and judgments to keep yourself safe.
-Consider giving the abuser what he wants to calm him down to protect yourself until you are out of danger.
+Consider giving the abuser what they want to calm them down to protect yourself until you are out of danger.

-- Call the police at 911 as soon as it is safe to do so.
-Ask for the dispatcher’s name.
-When police respond, obtain the officer’s name and badge number.
+- Dial 911 as soon as it is safe to do so.

-- Seek medical treatment if injured by the batterer.
+- Seek medical treatment if injured by the abuser.
 Make sure medical personnel or law enforcement personnel photograph all injuries.